AryaHisma/Classification-Using-Pytorch/README.md

 👨‍💻 Created By
 Made with ❤️ by Arya Hisma Maulana
-Feel free to connect, fork, or contribute!
+Feel free to connect or contribute!